6 Stoic Quotes to Stop Worrying: Ancient Wisdom for Modern Peace

 3. "It is not things that disturb us, but our interpretation of them." – Epictetus

-The next time you face a setback, ask: “Is this really as bad as I think—or just inconvenient?”
+When you face a setback, try asking: "Is this interpretation the only one available — or just the first one?"
+Often the first interpretation is the most painful one, not the most accurate one.
 For more on how Stoicism supports emotional control, read Stoic emotion control.

 4. "Waste no more time arguing about what a good man should be.
 Be one." – Marcus Aurelius

-5. “If it is not right, do not do it.
-If it is not true, do not say it.” – Marcus Aurelius
+5. "If it is not right, do not do it.
+If it is not true, do not say it." – Marcus Aurelius, Meditations 12.17

 Living honestly and intentionally creates peace of mind that external events cannot take away.
 Learn more about applying this in daily life in Stoic principles for modern living.

-6. “The happiness of your life depends upon the quality of your thoughts.” – Marcus Aurelius
+6. "The happiness of your life depends upon the quality of your thoughts." – widely attributed to Marcus Aurelius

-Each moment offers a chance to choose a more constructive thought.
-If you want structure around this, explore Stoic habits to eliminate procrastination and build better mental routines.
+If you want structure around building better thinking habits, explore Stoic habits to eliminate procrastination and build stronger mental routines.

 Break Free From Worry's Chains